-- 5.3 If the concerns involve officers of the local authority the employee should raise the concern with the Director of Children and Young People's Services, or another senior manager, such as the City Solicitor.
-If the concerns involve officers of School Improvement Liverpool the employee should raise the concerns with the Chief Executive of School Improvement Liverpool. - 5.4 Where schools are financed/maintained by the Local Authority and concerns are raised which relate to fraud, corruption or other financial irregularity, the school will be responsible for investigating the financial irregularity, however the concern must be reported to the Divisional Manager, Audit and Risk of the City Council.
-Internal Audit Service will provide guidance on the investigation and if, and when, matters should be reported to the police.
-Schools are required to present a report of the findings of any investigation into financial irregularities, including any police referrals to the Internal Audit Service. - 5.5 When raising a concern individuals should provide as much information as possible including - The background and history of the concern (including relevant dates, times, names, places, etc) - The nature of the concern (examples are given in 3.2) - o The reason why they are particularly concerned about the situation. - The names of any colleagues/employees who are considered to be either directly involved or who can help with further information. - o Any other background information eg lists of documents, etc. - 5.6 Concerns should, ideally, be raised in writing. - 5.7 All anonymous concerns will be treated seriously, however without contact details it may be difficult to clarify information, gain additional information or carry out an investigation.
+- 5.6 When raising a concern individuals should provide as much information as possible including - The background and history of the concern (including relevant dates, times, names, places, etc.) - The nature of the concern (examples are given in 3.2) - The reason why they are particularly concerned about the situation. - The names of any colleagues/employees who are considered to be either directly involved or who can help with further information. - Any other background information e.g. lists of documents, etc. - 5.7 Concerns should, ideally, be raised in writing. - 5.8 All anonymous concerns will be treated seriously, however without contact details it may be difficult to clarify information, gain additional information or carry out an investigation.

-6 How the school will respond
+How the school will respond